turingschool-examples/frontend-mod-1-prework/day_2/day2_exercises.md

 ## How do you link a CSS stylesheet to your HTML document?
   *usually found in the head* ``<link href="css/style.css" type="text/css" rel="stylesheet" />``
 ## When is it useful to use external stylesheets as opposed to using interal CSS?
   It is important to know when to use each one and for what reason.
-So lets define when to use them, yay!
+So.
+Lets define when we are to use them.
+Yay!
     - external: We primarily want to use external for the fact that it is a general practice and it creates less code and smaller HTML pages.
 All by a simple link.
     - internal: We will tend to use this only if we are creating one page and we want to keep everything together and in the same file.
 ## Describe what a color hex code is.